-We obtained an understanding of and performed test of controls on management's processes and controls in the estimation of mineable ore reserves.
+We obtained an understanding on management's processes and controls in the estimation of mineable ore reserves.
 We evaluated the competence, capabilities and objectivity of management's internal specialists engaged by the Group to perform an assessment of the ore reserves by considering their qualifications, experience and reporting responsibilities.
 We reviewed the internal specialists' report and obtained an understanding of the nature, scope and objectives of their work and basis of estimates, including the changes in the reserves during the year.
 We also tested the application of the estimated ore reserves in the amortization of mining properties.